Add a point, line, and polygon

 Add modules

-1. In the require statement, add the Graphic and GraphicsLayer modules.
+1. In a new <script> at the bottom of the <body> use a require statement, to add the Graphic and GraphicsLayer modules.

 Expand